Expert Answers: Pain Relief with COPD

 - Acupuncture: this is one of the first treatments I tried for chronic pain.
 After researching it, I realized there was a real science behind it and had the potential to offer much relief.
 Acupuncture is traditional Chinese medicine in which tiny needles are placed in specific areas of your body to relieve pain.
 Not only did I find it to relieve pain, but it was extremely relaxing.
 I would often fall asleep as I lay there.
 It’s very important to have an acupuncturist that is skilled in what they do.
 You can find a certified acupuncturist at http://www.nccaom.org.

-- Massage: Massage certainly can bring temporary relief of pain, especially when used in conjunction with other forms of therapy.
+- Massage: Massage certainly can bring temporary relief from pain, especially when used in conjunction with other forms of therapy.
 You can choose from many different styles of massage based on your needs, as well as likes and dislikes.
 My personal favorite is a hot stone massage which includes the use of water-heated stones that are placed strategically on the body for optimal muscle relaxation.
 Other common types are deep tissue, Swedish, Shiatsu, and sports massage.
 Some also include the addition of aromatherapy, which adds essential oils to the massage oil to promote relaxation.
 A note of caution however for those with COPD: if you are sensitive to strong odors, aromatherapy may not be for you.
 In fact, most spas offer the option of unscented oil for those with sensitivities.